nguyen34/ClaritiConsoleApplication/README.md

+# Requirements

-# Ensure you have Python set up on your machine to run this application
+Ensure you have a version of Python and pip installed to run this application.
+Preferably Python 3.

 # (Recommended) Install and set up a Virtual Environment to run the application: